Learning organisations perform better (and that includes safety)

 “Our success is driven by continuous improvement, so because of that we focus strongly on training and developing our people and retaining them for the long term,” explained EGA’s Senior Vice President of Corporate Affairs, Simon Buerk.
 “Of our 8,000 employees, 600 have worked here for 25 years or more and out of the eleven on our executive committee, seven joined us as graduates and have been with us for a combined total of more than 200 years.”

 Simon went on to tell us that EGA’s commitment to training and development encompassed the organisation’s “first priority” of safety.
 EGA’s training centre is accredited to deliver NEBOSH courses and 117 supervisory level employees now hold the NEBOSH International General Certificate in Occupational Health and Safety.
-A further 476 operational staff have achieved the NEBOSH Health and Safety at Work qualification.
+Over 600 operational staff have also achieved the NEBOSH Health and Safety at Work qualification.

 EGA Safety Manager, Zubair Majeed, who is a tutor for NEBOSH courses at the centre and who is studying for a NEBOSH International Diploma in Occupational Health and Safety, said: “We have many different high risk activities here, from molten metals and other dangerous substances to electrical hazards and working in confined spaces.
 Having qualified personnel, including managers and shop-floor workers who are not full-time safety practitioners, is a vitally important part of successfully managing these risks.”